Vyral/base-template/_posts/2017-03-31-whats-happening-in-the-denver-real-estate-market.md

 **As for sellers, higher interest rates actually work to your advantage.** A lot of buyers are jumping off of the fence and into the market before rates go up again.
 So, even though we have a shortage of inventory, we are seeing even more interest in the homes already on the market.

 If you have any other questions about buying or selling a home in our current real estate market, give me a call or send me an email.
-I would be happy to help you!
+I would be happy to help you\!